In the Night (song)

-"In the Night" is a song by Canadian singer the Weeknd from his second studio album Beauty Behind the Madness (2015).
-The Weeknd wrote the song with Belly, Savan Kotecha, Peter Svensson, and producers Max Martin & Ali Payami, with the Weeknd serving as co-producer.
-The song was released to contemporary hit radio as the album's fourth single on November 17, 2015.
+"In the Night" is a song by the Canadian singer-songwriter the Weeknd, from his second studio album, Beauty Behind the Madness (2015).
+The song was written by the Weeknd, Max Martin, Ali Payami, Savan Kotecha, Peter Svensson, and Belly.
+Martin and Payami produced the song with co-production from the Weeknd.
+The song was serviced to contemporary hit radio through XO and Republic Records on November 17, 2015, as the album's fourth single.